adityasurve-arch/pernod-consumer-platform/README.md

 # Pernod Consumer Behavior Platform

-A behavioral data prototype for Pernod Ricard, built by a 22-year-old who's exactly the kind of consumer Pernod is trying to figure out.
+A behavioral data prototype for Pernod Ricard, built by a 23 year old who's exactly the kind of consumer Pernod is trying to figure out.

 ---